The major talking points

 The key takeaways from the webinar were the following:

-You can read articles with further information and guidance relating to these questions about distribution channels and sales reps in our Reaching Customers section.
+You can read articles with further information and guidance for reaching international customers throughout our Reaching Customers section.

 You can watch the video of the webinar below, and check out our Recent Webinars page to access all the Open to Export webinars giving practical guidance and answers to all your exporting concerns.